 However, we also really need your advocacy in the broader community–your ability and willingness to speak out when you see disparities, and to challenge the everyday acts and systems that perpetuate inequality in your workplaces and daily lives.

-The dates for the course are:
+The most recent dates for the course were:

 Rev. Dr. Alex Gee

 Dr. Christy Clark-Pujara